lukstei/lukstei.github.io/content/posts/Creating a serverless thumbnail service with AWS CDK/index.md

         });
 ```

 Next, we define our lambda function.
 Here we are using a special construct named `NodejsFunction`, which automatically bundles the specified JS/TS file and their dependencies into a `.zip` file, as required by Lambda.
 This has the advantage that we can define the lambda code in the same package as the CDK code.
-If this is not wanted we could use the <a href="https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-readme.html#aws-lambda-construct-library" target="_blank">vanilla Lambda `Function` construct</a>.
+If this is not wanted we could use the [vanilla Lambda Function construct](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-readme.html#aws-lambda-construct-library).

 The source code of the lambda function is located in `lib/ThumbnailingBucket.resizer.ts`.
 To spare you the details of the lambda code, its function can be summarized on a high level as a function that downloads the file which is passed to our Lambda handler by the S3 notification trigger.
 It then generates thumbnails using the `sharp` library and uploads the generated files to the destination bucket.